Israeli defense minister warns an attack on Iran would be 'lethal' and 'surprising'

 Jabaliya residents fear Israel aims to depopulate the north and turn it into a closed military zone or a Jewish settlement.
 Israel has blocked all roads except for the main highway leading south from Jabaliya, according to residents.

-The U.N. agency for Palestinian refugees said it was evacuating seven schools being used as shelters and that only two of eight water wells in the camp are still functioning.

-“We are concerned about the displacement to the south,” Ahmed Qamar, who lives in Jabaliya with his wife, children and parents, said in a text message.
-"People here say clearly that they will die here in northern Gaza and won’t go to southern Gaza.”
+"People here say clearly that they will die here in northern Gaza and won’t go to southern Gaza,” Ahmed Qamar, who lives in Jabaliya with his wife, children and parents, said in a text message.

 Hospitals are under threat